BuiltByMom/ajna-sdk/examples/README.md

 ## Using scripts to integration test

 Ensure your accounts are funded with tokens.
 Scripts run fine-grained approvals as needed.
+Values need adjustment if pool has existing liquidity/debt

 ### Repayment